 Severance Calculator

-State-specific tax, WARN Act analysis, OWBPA review window, COBRA cost, equity at termination, and a printable negotiation guide.
+A free severance calculator.
+Every output cites the IRS publication or state statute it’s drawn from — state-specific supplemental tax, WARN Act analysis, OWBPA review window, COBRA cost, equity treatment at termination, and a printable summary.

 Your situation